 What is the treatment for influenza?

-Specific treatment for influenza will be determined by your child's doctor based on:
+Specific treatment for influenza will be determined by your child's primary care provider based on:

 - Your child's age, overall health, and medical history

 - The severity of symptoms

 - Your child's tolerance for specific medications, procedures, or therapies

 - Expectations for the course of the condition